fulquit/fulquit.github.io/useful.md

 https://archive.org/details/ds-firmware_dsi-nand-and-firmware (DSi nand and firmware files that work with melonds)

-Note: these roms will not work on real hardware.
+Note: the roms i linked will not work on real hardware.
 They only work on emulators

 ***PASTE TEXT***